davidissamattos/bpcs/README.md

 vector of who won if that is already available (for more information see `?bpc`.

-For the simple Bradley Terry Model we specify `bradleyterry` as the model\_type.
-If there are ties in the data we can use a different model (see vignette: X), or we can solve it randomly with the `random` option.
+For the simple Bradley Terry Model we specify the model type as `bradleyterry` .
+If there are ties in the data we can use a different model (see vignette: TODO), or we can solve it randomly with the `random` option.
 Since we provide the scores we need to say who won `higher` if higher score wins or `lower` if lower score wins.

 ``` r
   m1<-bpc(data=citations_agresti,